c9/core/docs/CODING_STANDARDS.md

 We follow the uni-repo approach so our source is in one place.
 To work around some of the issues - for example looking at all PRs affecting a certain service - we prefix branches with the name of the service(s) the branch affects.

-    PR branch names, e.g. “api-”, “ide-”, “multi-ide-vfs-sapi-”.
+PR branch names, e.g.

+    “api-”, “ide-”, “multi-ide-vfs-sapi-”

 Checking for branch naming consistency is part of the review process and the teams responsibility.

     Use “all-” in case of doubt.
 E.g., https://github.com/c9/newclient/pull/12962/files affects redis schema code.

-In case of doubt use `all-` as this indicates higher risk.
-Generally releasing changes affecting several services is a smell so this can help you identify possible issue.
+Generally releasing changes affecting several services is a smell so this can help you identify possible issues.

 Other Resources
 ===============